A category of noncrossing partitions: Noncrossing partitions and binary forests

 Suppose conversely that $A,B$ are adjacent with disjoint supports.
 Then we claim that any other part $C$ which lies above one must lie above the other.
 Otherwise, $C$ and $A\cup B$ would cross.
 So, either $A,B$ are both maximal or they are covered by the same part $C$.
 In the second case we have that $C$ is disjoint from the support of $A\cup B$ since $A,B$ are adjacent.
 In either case, $A,B$ are parallel. \end{proof}

 We put together all adjacent pairs of parts into a single set $E(\cS)$ which we call the \emph{edge set} of the noncrossing partition $\cS$.
 Formally, we define a (directed) \emph{edge} to be a vector $A-B\in \ZZ\cS$ where $A,B$ are distinct parts and $\ZZ\cS$ is the free abelian group generated by $\cS$.
-We define $E(\cS)$ to be the set of all edges $A-B$ where either \begin{enumerate} \item $A,B$ are parallel parts of $\cS$ or \item $A$ covers $B$. \end{enumerate}
+We define $E(\cS)$ to be the set of all edges $A-B$ where either \begin{enumerate} \item $A,B$ are parallel parts of $\cS$ or \item $A$ covers $B$. \end{enumerate} {In case (1), $A-B$ and $B-A$ will both be elements of $E(\cS)$.}